How to Survive School Without Killing Your Soul

 I tried.
 Again and again.
 I broke my voice into pieces trying to make it legible to a system allergic to new shapes.
 And when that didn’t work, I waited.
 I waited them out.
 And in the final semester, when the system grew tired of its own rejection reflex, I published it my way.
 Not because they allowed it—but because they couldn’t stop me anymore.

-I still graduated with my highest GPA to date.
+Highest GPA I’ve ever had—because when I move in my own rhythm, I don’t just meet the bar.
+I rewire it.
 Because when allowed to move in my own rhythm, I don’t just meet the bar—I build a new one.

 And all this happened while the rest of my life was held together with trauma tape and the occasional scream into my dog’s fur.
 Ego death?
 Multiple.
 Depression?
 Rotating cast.
 Burnout?
 Daily visitor.
 And still—I did it.
 Not cleanly.
 Not quietly.
 But so fucking honestly it made even the algorithms pause.